 Birds of Lake Tahoe Resource List

-People often ask me for resource recommendations for learning about the birds of Lake Tahoe.
-The following is a list of books, websites, and other resources that I refer to when identifying and researching Lake Tahoe birds.
+People often ask me about recommendations for resources regarding Lake Tahoe birds.
+The following is a list of books, websites, and other resources that I refer to when identifying and researching the birds of Lake Tahoe.

 Some of these resources are more specific than others regarding birds of Lake Tahoe.
 However, each resource has helped me in more ways than one.
 For example, Sibley’s Birding Basics actually uses as one of its specific examples a comparison of a Downy and Hairy Woodpecker.
-Even though the two woodpeckers are not the primary subject of the book, the analysis was helpful for me because both woodpeckers have been sighted at Lake Tahoe.
+Even though the two woodpeckers are not the primary subject of the book, the analysis was helpful to me because I’ve spotted both woodpeckers at Lake Tahoe.

 Please note that this list is in no particular order and that I’ll continue to add relevant resources to it.